When Can Baby Goats Go Outside ?

 Another way they can generate additional heat is by eating and staying well-fed.
 How much and what do goats eat?
 In general, goats eat up to 4% of their own body weight and, as such, need to be fed frequently.
 The same goes for baby goats, although the food could differ depending on their age.

-The best way to keep them well-fed is to allow them to suckle on mother goat milk and colostrum as much as possible, which calls for keeping the mother goat well fed.
+The best way to keep them well-fed is to allow them to suckle from mothers as much as possible, which calls for keeping the mother goat well fed.
 Another way is feeding them through the bottle with a milk replacer or goat’s milk.
 Bottle feeding is something you would have to do yourself.
 This is a good way to achieve two things:

 • Keep the newborn goat well-fed